 Salt Lake Acting Company believes in the power of theatre to increase awareness and celebrate difference.
 Our passion for building relationships and being a resource to our artists, audience and community is seen through our programs.

-Professional Children’s Theatre: SLAC offers eight free matinee performances for Title I schoolchildren and reaches out to Salt Lake residents through literary partnerships with the Salt Lake City and County Public Libraries, schools and local bookstores.
+Title I Arts Education Program: During December, SLAC offers free matinee performances for Title I schoolchildren and reaches out to Salt Lake residents through literary partnerships with the Salt Lake City and County Public Libraries, schools and local bookstores.
 Seeing a children’s book come to life on stage ignites an excitement for reading.

-University Professional Theatre Program: Since 2012, 35 university students have received professional experience at SLAC as actors, asst. stage managers, asst. directors, asst. designers, and asst. dialect coaches.
+University Professional Theatre Program: Since 2012, 95 university students have received professional experience at SLAC as actors, assistant stage managers, assistant directors, assistant designers, and assistant dialect coaches.
 The UPTP develops Utah’s future artists, bringing students one step closer to actualizing their dreams of a professional career in theatre.